-Michelle, a resident at AMLI 2121, created a version of this recipe that truly showcases the versatility of the dish, including a whole lot of fall flair.
+Michelle, an AMLI resident created a version of this recipe that truly showcases the versatility of the dish, including a whole lot of fall flair.
 Forgoing meat altogether, Michelle instead here relies on a hearty helping of butternut squash and black beans to provide the protein.
 Couple that with hefty tablespoon of brown sugar, and you’ve got a nice fall flavor permeating throughout.
 Feel free to use what tortillas you wish with this recipe, but we recommend the hibiscus tortillas Michelle used for a little variety.

 This recipe was submitted as part of AMLI’s annual fall social media contest.
 Enter this year’s fall social media contest, My AMLI View, by submitting the best view photo from in or around your AMLI community.
 Be quick!
 Entries stop being collected this Friday, Oct.
 20.

 Michelle won a gift card to Williams-Sonoma.
 Other winners received gift cards to Blue Apron and two grand-prize winners received a dinner party with a private chef and up to 10 of their friends.
 Find the winning recipe below, along with a short interview with Michelle.

 1 large butternut squash, peeled and cut into ½ inch cubes (or store-bought pre-cut)

 ⅛ tsp. ground cayenne pepper (more or less to taste)

 1½ T brown sugar